privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### BuyerInput

-BuyerInput is part of [RemarketingInput][9].
-This includes data for each DSP / Buyer for server side execution.
+BuyerInput is part of [ProtectedAudienceInput][9].
+This includes data for each buyer / DSP.

-**_Note: We plan to publish ideas of BuyerInput optimization and collaborate with DSPs for the longer term to fetch some of the InterestGroup data on the server side and / or pass ads in an optimal way from the device.
-This can help reduce [RemarketingInput][9] payload size, optimize latency even further and reduce network bandwidth cost for both SSPs and DSPs._**

 ```
 syntax = "proto3";